 Eoin’s latest screen credits include Irish soap Fair City, and Irish independent horror feature film Hillwalkers.
 Other TV & Film credits include the lead role in the award-winning short film Pernicio (IADT), docu-drama The Hunger Times (Tile Media), and feature film Fairytale (FT).

-Other theatre credits include BROS by Romeo Castellucci at Dublin Theatre Festival, One Para at The New Theatre, Barney Carey Gets his Wings with Barnstorm Theatre, Dolly at Edinburgh Fringe with Lipzinc Theatre, Tuesdays with Morrie at Smock Alley with Money for the Sun Productions, and Orson Welles Christmas Carol with AboutFACE Theatre, and DAFT with Wrighthere Productions.
+Other theatre credits include BROS by Romeo Castellucci at Dublin Theatre Festival, One Para at The New Theatre, Barney Carey Gets his Wings with Barnstorm Theatre, Dolly at Edinburgh Fringe with Lipzinc Theatre, Tuesdays with Morrie at Smock Alley with Money for the Sun Productions, Orson Welles Christmas Carol with AboutFACE Theatre, and DAFT with Wrighthere Productions.

 Eoin also directed It Beats for the Short+Sweet Theatre Festival 2019, which was nominated for multiple awards including best director.